LeunensMichiel/lowatter/src/markdown/disinfection/2020-04-22-disinfectionconsultancy.md

       With the help of our disinfection tool, the case-specific simulation model is built and calculated within 24 hours after obtaining the necessary data (hydraulic schedule and site visit).
-Our case-specific simulation model allows us to identify the causes of the infection in existing infected buildings, and to choose suitable disinfection measures for the infected system.
+Our case-specific simulation model allows us to identify the causes of the contamination in existing contaminated buildings, and to choose suitable decontamination measures for the contaminated system.

       A case-specific simulation model can be compiled for any building with a hot water demand, such as sports complexes, hotels, residential care centers and hospitals.